Uma Thurman Takes The Stand In Bitter Custody Dispute

 Page 6 reports that, as the trial continued, Thurman’s lawyer was relentless in her questioning of the French financier, grilling him about cheating during a high school test, his rocky relationship with Elle MacPherson, and his alleged addiction to prostitutes.

 While Busson has admitted he paid someone to take his baccalaureate exam for him, he denied admitting to Thurman that he had an addiction to prostitutes.
-He did admit, however, that, in exchange for giving up child support, he would abandon his rights to Luna.
+He did admit, however, that in exchange for giving up child support, he would abandon his rights to Luna.
 When admitting making this offer, Busson claimed that he often felt like giving up because Thurman made it so difficult for him to see his daughter.

 The Daily Mail reported that Busson offers his daughter and two sons a privileged lifestyle in his homes in London and the Bahamas.

-The French financier has a four-storey six-bedroom home in London, while his property in the Bahamas consists of several buildings overlooking the ocean.
+The French financier has a four-story, six-bedroom home in London, while his property in the Bahamas consists of several buildings overlooking the ocean.
 Busson said that Luna had visited his home around seven times and was very familiar and at home in the Bahamas.

 “She’s very excited, happy, can’t wait to go for a swim.
 She asks about different people, if they are there.
 Incredibly joyful.”